Sir-Teo/Symmetrica/docs/matrix.md

 ### No Floating Point
 Only exact rational arithmetic.
 For numerical work, use external libraries like `nalgebra`.

-### No Matrix Operations
+### Missing Advanced Operations
-Missing:
-- Addition/subtraction
-- Multiplication
-- Inversion
+Still not implemented:
 - Rank computation
-- LU/QR decomposition
+- LU/QR/Cholesky decomposition
 - Eigenvalues/eigenvectors
+- Singular Value Decomposition (SVD)

 ### Inefficient for Large Systems
+- Cramer's rule for solving is O(n⁴)
+- Gauss-Jordan for inverse is O(n³)
-Cramer's rule is O(n⁴).
-Future versions should implement:
+- Future versions should implement:
   - Gaussian elimination with back-substitution
-- LU decomposition
+  - LU decomposition (more efficient for repeated solves)
   - Sparse matrix support

 ### No Overdetermined/Underdetermined Systems
 Only handles square systems.
 No least-squares or nullspace computation.